feelmode412/wa-site/readme.md

 ### Merge Schema

 Merge `/schema.sql` to your MySQL database.
-It includes 2 tables:
+It contains 2 tables:

 - settings
 - users